-If you have an NVIDIA GTX 10-series, GTX 16-series, RTX 20-series, or a newer card, you can also use FreeSync without any issues as the display is G-SYNC compatible, even though it’s not certified by NVIDIA.
+If you have a GTX 10-series or a newer card, you can also use FreeSync without any issues as the display is G-SYNC compatible, even though it’s not officially certified by NVIDIA.

 The OSD (On-Screen Display) menu is somewhat outdated, and navigating through it via the clunky monitor’s hotkeys isn’t particularly user-friendly.